 This is an article from Dr. Michael J Kruger’s Canon Fodder blog.
 It is an excellent resource for all things related to the canon.

-Note: This is the fifth installment of a blog series announced here.
+Note: This is the first installment of a new blog series announced here.

 Leave a Reply